Rocky Mount Water Restrictions 2026

 Rocky Mount is at Voluntary Stage 1.
 No mandatory enforcement yet.
 Rocky Mount has a formal drought management plan with mandatory stages ready to activate if conditions worsen.

-Citations begin April 20, 2026🏠 HOA Rules During Restrictions
+๐ HOA Rules During Restrictions

 NC law (G.S.
 143-355.2) prohibits HOAs from fining residents for dormant or brown lawns during active drought conditions, even at voluntary stages.

 If your homeowners association sends a violation notice for a dormant or brown lawn during the current restriction period, respond in writing citing the applicable law and include a copy of the Rocky Mount Utilities Department's current restriction order.
 Most HOAs will rescind the notice once they are made aware of the legal protections in place.
-If the issue persists, contact your county’s code enforcement division for assistance.
+If the issue persists, contact your countyโs code enforcement division for assistance.

 Why These Restrictions Exist

 Rocky Mount declared Voluntary Conservation Stage 1 effective April 20, 2026, working with state officials to reduce water drawn from the Tar River Reservoir.
 100% of North Carolina is in drought as of April 2026, the driest recharge season since records began in 1895.
 Rainfall deficits exceed 12 inches across most of the state.
 Rocky Mount has a formal drought management plan with mandatory stages ready to activate if conditions worsen.
 Currently no mandatory schedule or fines.
 Monitor rockymountnc.gov/departments/utilities for updates.
+Update: NC DEQ escalated to D4 Exceptional Drought on April 30, 2026, the worst category on the US Drought Monitor.

 This deficit has accumulated over the current water year and represents a significant departure from historical averages for the Rocky Mount area.
 Water supply reservoirs and aquifer levels are well below seasonal targets, necessitating mandatory conservation measures.